Sage-is/WEB-Sage.Education-docs/docs/tutorials/tips/sqlite-database.md

 ---

 :::warning
-This tutorial is a community contribution and is not supported by the Sage WebUI team.
-It serves only as a demonstration on how to customize Sage WebUI for your specific use case.
+This tutorial is a community contribution and is not supported by the Sage.is AI-UI team.
+It serves only as a demonstration on how to customize Sage.is AI-UI for your specific use case.
 Want to contribute?
 Check out the contributing tutorial.
 :::

 > [!WARNING]
 > This documentation was created based on the current version (0.5.11) and is constantly being updated.

-# sage-open-webui Internal SQLite Database
+# sage-is-ai-ui Internal SQLite Database

-For sage-open-webui, the SQLite database serves as the backbone for user management, chat history, file storage, and various other core functionalities.
+For sage-is-ai-ui, the SQLite database serves as the backbone for user management, chat history, file storage, and various other core functionalities.
 Understanding this structure is essential for anyone looking to contribute to or maintain the project effectively.

 ## Internal SQLite Location